-One day it hit me - every specialist I visited and every treatment I was given had focused on the symptom - acne - and not the underlying cause itself, a hormonal imbalance in my body.
+Then I realized - every specialist I visited and every treatment I was given had focused on the symptom - acne - and not the underlying cause itself, a hormonal imbalance in my body.
 Not once had I been asked about my diet, nutritional intake, or overall lifestyle, despite the clear link between gut and skin health.
 Even in esthetics school, we never talked about how nutrition can directly cause (and heal) skin disorders.

 There was a gap in the industry - one that had failed me, and likely many others.

-Thus began months of research, and months more of integrating my findings into my own life.
+I began months of research, and months more of integrating my findings into my own life.
 As it turned out, being a runner, eating reasonably healthy and going to bed early wasn’t enough - I had a lot of room for improvement in my lifestyle and even thought patterns.
 It wasn’t until I started making those changes that I started to see results not only in my skin, but my attitude as well.
 I could look in the mirror and see me - not just my acne.
 My skin was no longer my enemy - we were on the same team, both wanting to be healthy inside and out.
 A new blemish wasn’t a punishment - it was an opportunity to get to know my body a little more.

 When we care for our skin, we care for ourselves.

 Skin care is connection.
 It’s a way to check in with your body.
 A way to reflect on your day, processing any neglected emotions as you massage out your expression lines before bed.
 When you see your skin tone in the mirror, you can take notice of how much water you’re drinking, or the quality of sleep you’re getting.
 Imperfections are an opportunity to check in with your nutritional needs and determine what your body needs to heal - and how this might look different compared to last month or last year.
 Skin care is a way to commune with your body, a way to love yourself no matter how your body presents its needs.